opencycle/opencycle/README.md

 $ php artisan opencycle:install
 ```

-For more information and other methods please see [INSTALLATION.md](INSTALLATION.md)
+For more information and other methods please see the [Installation Instructions](https://github.com/opencycle/opencycle/wiki/Installation) on the Wiki.

 ## Contributing